nihallakshmankonchady/performance-test-scripts/idp/README.md

    * Authorization Code (Execution) - The total number of samples for preparation should be equal or higher in number as compared to execution.
 Have to pass the Transaction id generated from the preparation.

 *  UI - Send OTP Linked Auth :
-   * Send OTP Linked Auth (Preparation) - For the preparation we need 3 api's OAuth Details, Generate Link Code, Link Transaction api from which a transaction ID will be generated.
-Transaction ID will be used for the execution.
+   * Send OTP Linked Auth (Preparation) - For the preparation we need 3 api's OAuth Details, Generate Link Code, Link Transaction api from which a link transaction ID will be generated and will be used for the execution.
-   * Send OTP Linked Auth (Execution) - Transaction id will be used which is created in the preparation part.
+   * Send OTP Linked Auth (Execution) - Link transaction id will be used which is created in the preparation part.
 Registered individual id also need to be passed in the body for which we have separately added the setup thread group for creating identity.
-The files created from preparation part can be used for multiple executions.
+The files created from preparation part can't be used for multiple executions transaction has a expiry.

 * UI - Linked Authentication :
    * Linked Authentication (Preparation) - For the preparation we need 4 api's OAuth Details, Generate Link Code, Link Transaction and Send OTP Linked Auth api from which we will get the transaction id.
 We cant use the preparation file for multiple runs as OTP will not be valid.
    * Linked Authentication (Execution) - For the execution the total preparation samples must be equal or higher in number.
-Transaction id will be used which is created from the one started with link-transaction endpoint api.
+The link transaction id received from link-transaction endpoint api will be used.
 Registered individual id also need to be passed in the body.

 * UI - Linked Consent :
    * Linked Consent (Preparation) - For the preparation we need 5 api's OAuth Details, Generate Link Code, Link Transaction, Send OTP Linked Auth and linked authenication api from which we will get the transaction id.
-   * Linked Consent (Execution) - Transaction id will be used which is created from the one started with link-transaction endpoint api.
+   * Linked Consent (Execution) - The link transaction id received from link-transaction endpoint api will be used.
 We cant use the preparation file for multiple runs.

 * UI - Link Authorization Code :
    * Link Authorization Code (Preparation) - This thread includes 6 api's OAuth Details, Generate Link Code, Link Transaction, Send OTP Linked Auth, linked authenication and linked consent api.
 Transaction id and linked code must be same as the one received from oauth-details and generate link code api respectively.
-   * Link Authorization Code (Execution) - Transaction id and linked code will pe used from the preparation part.
-Till the linked code is not expired the file can be used for multiple runs.
+   * Link Authorization Code (Execution) - Transaction id and linked code will be used from the preparation part.

 ### Execution points for IDP OIDC API's
 *  OIDC - Authorization : Its a GET API with no preparations and application will do a browser redirect to this endpoint with all required details passed as query parameters.